openebs-archive/openebs-docs/docs/openshift.md

 oc adm policy add-scc-to-user hostaccess admin --as:system:admin
 ```

-- Allow the containers in the project to run as root using the following command.
+4. Allow the containers in the project to run as root using the following command.

   ```
   oc adm policy add-scc-to-user anyuid -z default --as=system:admin
   ```

-**Note:** While the above procedures may be sufficient to enable host access to the containers, you may also need to do the following.
+**Note:** While the above procedure may be sufficient to enable host access to the containers, you may also need to do the following.

-- Disable selinux (via `setenforce 0`) to ensure the same.
-(To be done on all OpenShift nodes)
+- Disable selinux (via `setenforce 0`) to ensure the same (disable on all OpenShift nodes).
-- Edit the restricted scc to use `runAsUser: type: RunAsAny` (The replica pod runs with root user)
+- Edit the restricted scc to use `runAsUser: type: RunAsAny` (the replica pod runs with root user).

 ### Install OpenEBS